AbberiorInstruments/ImspectorDocs/docs/installation.rst

 Installing Imspector
 =============================

-If this is your first time setting up imspector please refer to the section :ref:`Quickstart` for installation instructions.
+If this is your first time setting up Imspector please refer to the section :ref:`Quickstart` for installation instructions.
 The basics of setting up the configuration directory are covered in the :ref:`ConfigDir` chapter of the :ref:`ShortTutorial`.

-This chapter contains some more advanced aspects of setting up your measurement environment in imspector and how to set up and test your measurement-independent hardware.
+This chapter contains some more advanced aspects of setting up your measurement environment in Imspector and how to set up and test your measurement-independent hardware.

 Setting up the MPD panel
 --------------------------------